|School||Cardiff School of Geography and Planning|

 |Language of Delivery||English|

 This module provides a foundation for analysing environmental policy-making and to explore emerging debates on global environmental problems, with a particular view to anthropogenic climate change.
-During the module, we will: analyse critical environmental questions, and especially the implications of climate change, in the developed and developing worlds; assess the scientific and social constructions of environmental problems and climate change; examine the tensions between participatory and expert driven modes of environmental policy; examine political constraints and opportunities for sustainable development; and explore the relationship between local and global issues in the context of environment, climate change and development.
+During the module, we will: explore the relationship between environmental assessments and policy formulation through the analysis of critical environmental questions; assess the scientific and social constructions of environmental problems and climate change; examine the tensions between participatory and expert driven modes of environmental policy; examine political and policy constraints and opportunities for sustainable development and climate change; examine the implications of climate change in different countries and developmental contexts; and explore the relationship between local and global issues in the context of environment, climate change and development.
 Contemporary environmental problems in a variety of media are used to illustrate environmental policy dilemmas in the UK, the European Union and abroad.
 The module addresses key environmental policy debates at a variety of spatial scales and critically analyses the role of different institutions and actors in addressing environmental issues and climate change.

 The module involves the following methods of learning and teaching: